envirosolutionspl/pobieracz_danych_gugik/README.md

 3. After filtering, the layers selected by the user are downloaded.

 ### Downloading based on a line layer:
-1. The plugin generates points at intervals of 1000 m along the line (1500 m for DTM/DSM).
+1. The plugin generates points at intervals of 1000 m along the line.
 2. For each generated point, a list of available layers is retrieved.
 3. After filtering, the layers selected by the user are downloaded.